 But that was not the end for me.
 I refuse.

-Quickly Isend out appeals back and waited if they could find one more spot for me if someone from the students already accepted would choose not to study there.
+Quickly I send out appeals back and waited if they could find one more spot for me if someone from the students already accepted would choose not to study there.

-I and my family were on the family holiday in Bulgaria at that time when I got a letter from Charles University.
+I and my family were on a family holiday in Bulgaria at that time when I got a letter from Charles University.
 Stating that they reconsidered my application and decided to accept me into their school.
 I remember my mum coming to my room with tears in her eyes and hugging me saying I got in.

 That night we got drunk as well.

-Funny thing is I never really wanted to send my application to Charles University.
+The funny thing is I never really wanted to send my application to Charles University.
 I did not want to study pharmacy anymore.
 I had it enough for the last 4 years and I was interested in something new now.
 But my parents convinced me to send it there as a safety in case I did not get into the school I actually wanted – medicine.

 But when I found out I got accepted to the pharmacy and seeing how happy my parents were I was actually relieved I did not disappoint them again.

-I convinced myself that this was my destiny and I am supposed to be pharmacist with Mgr. degree.
+I convinced myself that this was my destiny and I am supposed to be a pharmacist with Mgr. degree.